 Avvo.com Reviews: Should You Trust Them?
 Are They Reliable?

-In my opinion, it doesn’t matter if the consumer reviews were reliable at all.
-The fact is, that potential clients can see them publicly when doing research and may use that information when deciding on whether or not to hire an attorney.
-It really doesn’t matter if other attorneys think they’re not worth the ink they’re printed on.
+The fact is, that potential clients can see your review or score publicly when doing research and may use that information when deciding on whether or not to hire an attorney.
+It really doesn’t matter if other attorneys think Avvo scores are not worth the ink they’re printed on.

 Some attorneys need to have a bit of a paradigm shift and worry more about whether clients believe they should trust them as opposed to other attorneys trusting them.

 The reality is though that consumers do trust these reviews or at the very least look at them.
 How do I know this?
 A quick search on Quora found questions like “Is Avvo a reliable source to determine if a lawyer is good?” where people are questioning the legitimacy of the reviews.

 If consumers are asking these questions, then they’re viewing attorney profiles and reviews.